 Like most things, no, this curriculum is not for everyone.

-Due to a variety of factors, if you are strongly for or against any of the following, you may find other options better suited to your family’s particular needs (which may simply include supplementing or foregoing particular sections of this work):
+Due to a variety of factors, if you are strongly for or against any of the following, you may find other options better suited to your family’s particular needs.
+Or, you could also include supplementing or foregoing particular sections of this work):

 - If you are opposed to a Christian worldview and the use of Scripture in curricula, then you will likely find this curriculum frustrating as it is replete with scripture references and biblical principles.

-- If you have children who can’t handle textbook reading, this may not be the best option for you.
+- If you have children who can’t handle textbook reading, this may not be your best option.
 The author has used this material with special needs students in the past, and although it required more creativity and modification on her part, it worked well.
 Nevertheless, if you are looking for a turn-key program that somehow circumvents the required readings, this textbook-based curriculum is not your best option.

-- If you want to focus on modern and/or contemporary art then this curriculum is not your best option as it covers thousands of years of art history – in-depth – up to the 1700’s; however, for a variety of reasons, only a brief survey of works is included for the past 300 or so years.
-(A blog post providing more details on the reasons for this will be available in future.)
+- If you want to primarily focus on modern and/or contemporary art, then this curriculum is not your best option as it covers thousands of years of art history – in-depth – up to the 1700s.
+However, for various reasons, only a brief survey of works is included for the past 300 or so years.
+(A blog post providing more details on the reasons for this will be available in the future.)